cjm-korea/FFE/README.md

 Bridge of Data-View

 ## Hard Work
+### Button in Adapter
 Button in equipment_item.xml is dynamic created thing.
 And it's not have Activity & Java class.
 so Create new Context and allocate view.getContext() for using Activity function.
 Button setOnClickListener is created since ViewHolder is created.

+### Spinner and Custom Actionbar
+Spinner and Custom Actionbar are need seperated xml.
+so make it and attach to Activity use Java is difficult things.

 # To do
 ## Result